Seventeenth Sunday after Pentecost Year A

 The story, then, about "God's Big Yes" is not only about something that happened long ago and far away: it is about us, too, our own wilderness, our own needs, our own questions, and our own prayers.
 If Brueggemann is right (and I believe he is) that this story is about "being dazzled beyond every expectation," we too should expect to be dazzled.

 Long living in fear

-The terrorist attacks of September 11, 2001, the anniversary of which has just been marked by solemn ceremonies and skillfully crafted documentaries, heightened the anxiety we all had become accustomed to, living through a Cold War but also subjected to the fear-mongering of all the powers seeking to profit from our anxiety or to extract our agreement to decisions we might never otherwise support (spending money on armaments while cutting veterans benefits, health care programs or support to foodbanks).
+The terrorist attacks of September 11, 2001, the anniversary of which we recently marked by solemn ceremonies, heightened the anxiety we all had become accustomed to, living through a Cold War but also subjected to the fear-mongering of all the powers seeking to profit from our anxiety or to extract our agreement to decisions we might never otherwise support (curtaining our personal freedoms, spending money on armaments while cutting veterans benefits, health care programs or support to foodbanks).

 What satisfies our needs?

 In his commentary on the Book of Exodus, Brueggemann constructs a powerful analogy between these stories in the Bible and the way our television commercials typically work.
 In the biblical narrative of faith, there's a problem presented, a need voiced, and then God provides a happy resolution.